Critical classes of power graphs and reconstruction of directed power graphs: Introduction

+We emphasize that the error in \cite{Cameron_2} is not rectifiable by modifying some reasoning (see Section \ref{sect-crit-class} for details) and can be fixed only by developing radically new theoretical instruments.
+An intriguing question is to decide when a critical class is of plain or compound type.
+That task is completed using a recent result by Feng, Ma and Wang in \cite{Ma et al}.
+We observe that even when all the tools are ready, the proof of the Main Theorem (Section \ref{dimmain}) remains non-obvious and some delicate parts benefit from information coming from general graph theory, such as those describing the influence of the $\mathtt{N}$-classes on the graph automorphisms (Proposition \ref{N-classi_automorphism}).

-Finally we stress that the contribute of our paper goes beyond the reconstruction of the directed power graph, because our exhaustive analysis of the $\mathtt{N}$-classes can surely be used for other kind of research about power graphs.
-Moreover, the creation of a Moore closure for graphs seems to be a promising step towards some general new research on graphs.
-In particular, even though, usually, our neighbourhood closure operator is not a Kuratowski operator, it remains open the possibility, for certain classes of graphs, to obtain an interesting topological structure.
+Finally we stress that the contribution of our paper goes beyond the reconstruction of the directed power graph.
+Our general analysis of the $\mathtt{N}$-classes can be used for other research on power graphs.
+Moreover, the creation of a significant Moore closure for graphs seems to be a promising step towards new general research on graphs.
+In particular, even though the neighbourhood closure operator is not usually a Kuratowski operator, the possibility remains open, for certain classes of graphs, of obtaining an interesting topological structure.